Australian Government - Bureau of Meteorology Home | About Us | Contacts | Help | Feedback |

-Australia's Role in WMO
+Australia's Role in the WMO

 The need for international co-operation in meteorology and related areas has been long recognised by scientists, because the atmosphere respects neither political nor geographical boundaries.
 The prediction of weather and climate for any part of the globe depends intrinsically on access to information from other parts.
 The current worldwide concern over global environmental problems has served to increase public awareness of the need for international cooperation.